Palingenesis: Politics and history

-In Antiquities of the Jews (11.3.9), Josephus used the term palingenesis for the national restoration of the Jews in their homeland after the Babylonian exile.
-The term is commonly used in Modern Greek to refer to the rebirth of the Greek nation after the Greek Revolution.
+In Antiquities of the Jews (11.3.9), Josephus used the term palingenesis for the return of Judeans to Judea after 70 years since the Babylonian exile.
+The term is commonly used in Modern Greek to refer to the restoriation of Greek sovereignty after the Greek Revolution since the fall of Constantinople in 1453.
 Thomas Carlyle used it in Sartor Resartus (1833–34), referring to the "Newbirth of Society", a stage in Carlyle's cyclical view of history as the "burning of a World-Phoenix".

 The British political theorist Roger Griffin has coined the term palingenetic ultranationalism as a core tenet of fascism, stressing the notion of fascism as an ideology of rebirth of a state or empire in the image of that which came before it – its ancestral political underpinnings.
 Examples of this are Fascist Italy and Nazi Germany.
 Under Benito Mussolini, Italy purported to establish an empire as the second incarnation of the Roman Empire, while Adolf Hitler's regime purported itself to be the third palingenetic incarnation of the German "Reich" – beginning first with the Holy Roman Empire ("First Reich"), followed by Bismarck's German Empire ("Second Reich") and then Nazi Germany ("Third Reich").

 Moreover, Griffin's work on palingenesis in fascism analysed the pre-war fin de siècle Western society.
 In doing so he built on Frank Kermode's work The Sense of an Ending which sought to understand the belief in the death of society at the end of the century.

 Chilean dictator Augusto Pinochet expressed his post-coup project in government as a national rebirth inspired in Diego Portales, a figure of the early republic: